webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Although this is the official IfthenPay WooCommerce plugin, development and support is provided by [Webdados](https://www.webdados.pt).
-For free/standard support you should use the support forums here at WordPress.org For premium/urgent support or custom developments you should contact [Webdados](https://www.webdados.pt/contactos/).
+For free/standard support you should use the support forums here at WordPress.org For premium, urgent and experimental integrations support or custom developments you should contact [Webdados](https://www.webdados.pt/contactos/).
 Charges may (and most certainly will) apply.

 = Is this plugin compliant with the European Union General Data Protection Regulation (GDPR)? =